 Now’s a good chance to take a look at your spending categories and where you might be able to still earn some points and miles with your end-of-the-year shopping.
 Do this before those categories reset for your spending on Jan.
 1. Checking on these end-of-year credit card perks might help you save some money, too.

 On a similar note, many cards — rather than taking away your points-earning potential after you reach a certain spend amount — will give you additional perks once you reach a certain amount of card spending.
 Many hotel credit cards, for example, will give you free elite status or free nights after you spend a certain amount.

-These end of year credit card perks are worth looking into, especially if you can book for 2021.
-If not, perhaps a staycation somewhere near might help.
+These end-of-year credit card perks are worth looking into, especially if you can book for the next year.
+If not, perhaps a staycation somewhere nearby might help.